Powerlearnproject/se-day1-assignment-denstream-io/README.md

 ### 4. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+- **Waterfall**: A linear approach where each phase must be completed before the next begins.
+It's ideal for projects with well-defined requirements and minimal expected changes, like building a compliance-driven financial system.

+- **Agile**: An iterative approach that allows for continuous feedback and adaptation throughout the development process.
+It’s suitable for projects where requirements might evolve, like developing a new mobile app where user feedback will shape future updates.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.